brendt/stitcher.io/src/content/blog/2017-08-25-mastering-key-bindings.md

 I prefer a maximum of two modifier keys, and if complexer combinations are needed, opt for **double key bindings**.
 One exception though: Shift (⇧) may be used in combination with other modifier keys to reverse the action.

-> Prefer at most two modifier keys,
-<br>or use double key bindings.
+> Prefer at most two modifier keys, or use double key bindings.

 ### Control/Ctrl (^)